 We looked down the valley, and saw the lights begin to wink on in our desert camp.

 That night we dined in the camp’s carpeted hall, and afterwards sleepily watched the locals play after-dinner music and dance and chill out in the way of the desert.
 It was not a show put on for us.
 They were simply playing, because it’s how they do.

 ATV dune riding in Wahiba Sands

-We picked quad biking for the sunrise, as our first morning activity.
-We arranged it the night before, so that we would know what time to go to the quad bike shed the next day.
-There we met with our guide and got assigned the quads, and he took us just outside the camp to give us our first lessons in handling the quads.
+We picked quad biking for the sunrise as our first morning activity.
+We arranged it the night before, so that we would know what time to go to the ATV shed the next day.
+There we met with our guide and got assigned the quads, and he took us just outside the camp to give us our first lessons in handling the quad bikes.
 Chian was the only one who had done it before.

 Because of the high ridges flanking the valley, the dawn light brightened the morning enough to see comfortably, but the sun was not yet visible in the sky.
 The area our guide chose was fairly flat, giving us the best possible chance to practice controlling the vehicle on sand.

 And it’s tricky.
 Not the same as on firm ground.